Rajkot Gujarat, India Travel Guide

 Rajkot International Airport (Hirasar) (ICAO: VIBX, IATA: HSR) serves as the main airport for Rajkot, having replaced the older Rajkot Airport (RAJ) in 2023.
 This modern facility offers expanded capacity.
 Airlines like IndiGo, Air India, SpiceJet, and Akasa Air operate domestic flights.

 Rajkot International Airport (Hirasar) has various services: duty-free shops, food outlets, lounges, currency exchange, and car rental.
-Upon arrival, transfer options to the city center or your accommodation are readily available.
+Upon arrival, transfer options to downtown or your accommodation are readily available.

 Find great fares with Dollar Flight Club for your domestic connections.